Luigi Durand de la Penne: With the Allies in La Spezia

 After the 8 September 1943 Armistice, de la Penne was offered the opportunity to be released from prison and fight for the Allies.
 He accepted and returned to duty as a frogman.

 On 22 June 1944, he participated in a joint Italian/British operation against the Germans.
 A team formed of British and Italian divers was transported by the Italian destroyer Grecale in an attack on La Spezia harbour, at the time in German hands.
 They sank the cruisers Gorizia and Bolzano before they could be used to block the harbour entrance.

 Post-war career

 After the war, Durand de la Penne stayed in the Marina Militare.
 He was promoted to Capitano di Fregata (Commander) in 1950 and Capitano di Vascello (Captain) in 1954.
 In 1956 he was appointed as naval attaché in Brazil.
 He was also Deputy of the Parliament of Italy for the second through the sixth legislatures as an independent candidate.
-He retired with the rank of Ammiraglio di Squadra (Vice-Admiral).
+He retired with the rank of Ammiraglio di Squadra (Admiral).

 In the 1962 film The Valiant he was played by Ettore Manni.

 In his honour, the Marina Militare (Italian Navy) named its new series of destroyers of 1993 as the Durand de la Penne class.
 Two vessels were launched: the lead ship, Luigi Durand de la Penne and Francesco Mimbelli.